httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 2. If the remainder of attribute-value contains a non-DIGIT character, ignore the cookie-av.

-3. Let delta-seconds be the attribute-value converted to an integer.
+3. Set delta-seconds to the smaller of its present value or 400 days (in seconds).

-4. If delta-seconds is longer than 400 days (or less if the user agent has a lower cap), the user agent MUST let expiry-time equal the last date within the cap.
+4. Set expiry-time to delta-seconds seconds from the present time.

 5. If delta-seconds is less than or equal to zero (0), let expiry-time be the earliest representable date and time.
 Otherwise, let the expiry-time